 Riding and Driving Lessons, Field Boarding and Training

 Horseback Riding Lessons Mahalo Farm offers private and semi-private riding lessons for children and adults.
-All lessons are taught by Patty Swygert who is trained in natural horsemanship, carriage driving, hunter-jumper and western.
-Patty has been riding for 50 years, starting out in the hunter-jumper discipline.
-Later she fox hunted extensively and became an accomplished singles carriage driver, competing successfully at Fair Hill in the Open Preliminary Division.
+All lessons are taught by Patty Swygert who is trained in natural horsemanship, carriage driving, hunter-jumper, TREC, dressage and western.
+Patty has been riding for over 50 years, starting out in the hunter-jumper discipline.
+Later she fox hunted extensively and became an accomplished singles carriage driver, competing successfully at Fair Hill in Combined Driving Open Preliminary.
 For the last 20 years she has focused on natural horsemanship and some western riding and more recently has begun the study of classical dressage.
 Patty studies postural disciplines such as Alexander Technique to assist riders in finding that often elustive, "perfect seat."
-Her continuing education includes hosting clinics with Chris Cox and Curt Pate and Mari Monda Zudonic.
+Her continuing education includes hosting clinics with urt Pate, Julius von Uhl, and Mari Monda Zudonic.
 Patty and some of her students are now competing in a new sport to the US, TREC.

-Most of the horses can be ridden in halters, even by beginners.
-Bridles are also used for more precise manuevers.
+Most of the horses here at Mahalo Farm can be ridden in halters, even by beginners.
+Bridles are used for more precise manuevers and trail riding.

-Lessons may include ground work, riding on the lunge, bareback, trail riding, fun games, barrel racing and pole bending and of course, JUMPING.
+Lessons may include ground work, riding on the lunge, bareback, trail riding, fun games, barrel racing and pole bending and of course, JUMPING.., for those who love to jump.

 A lunge lesson comes in handy to secure your position.